FIWARE-TMForum/bae-integration-tests/README.md

 4.  **Important!** The tests might fail because the system is not completely functional yet.
    1. To check if everything went fine, do `docker ps -a`.
 This will show you the currently running containers.
-Find the logic_proxy one, copy the *CONTAINER ID* hash and execute `docker logs <containerID>` to see the log output of that container.
+All containers but webdriverio should be up and running.
+Find the logic\_proxy and charging\_backend ones, copy the *CONTAINER ID* hash and execute `docker logs <containerID>` to see the log output of that container.
       1. You may use the options `--since 1s` to show only the log from 1s ago until now.
       2. Aditionaly, you may also use `-f` to keep the log open and running in that console.
-    2. The last output of the logic_proxy container should be *<TIMESTAMP>  -
+    2. The last output of the logic\_proxy container should be *<TIMESTAMP>  -
        INFO: Server - Business Ecosystem Logic Proxy starting on port 8000*
+    3. The last output of the charging\_backend container should be *Starting charging server*
 5. A VNC server is provided so admins may see what the tests are doing.
 In order to connect to that server you may use whatever your favourite VNC client is.
    1. I am using vinagre, for simplicity.
 But as i said, any other VNC client